How to Use a PC keyboard on a Mac

 Then click on Modifier Keys...

-From here, set your modifier keys to match the typical macOS configuration.
+From here, you will swap your modifier keys to match the typical macOS configuration.

 This will give you the capability to copy, paste, select all and other shortcuts using your command keys.